SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-21-springtime-for-shutdowns.md

 commentsClosed: true
 ---

 It's springtime!
-That means Republicans want to shut down the federal government.
+That means Republicans in the US want to shut down the federal government.
 Or does it?
+Let's look at some data, and find out.

 ## US Government Shutdowns